eclipse-openj9/openj9-docs/docs/xxgloballockreservation.md

   |---------------|----------------|-----------------------|
   | `<value>`     | number         | 1                     |

-: Number of times an object is locked by the same thread before it is considered reserved minus 2.
-So, with the default value of 1 and object can be reserved the third time it is locked.
-Value can be 0-3 inclusive.
+: Number of times an object is locked by the same thread before it is considered reserved minus a value of 2.
+So, with a default value of 1, an object can be reserved the third time it is locked. `<value>` can be 0-3 inclusive.
 Values of 4 or higher are treated as infinity.

 ### reservedAbsoluteThreshold
         -XX:+GlobalLockReservation:reservedAbsoluteThreshold=<value>